C-metric in a (nut)shell: Class

 \subsection{Rapid acceleration}

 The rapid acceleration phase has features quite similar to the slow phase.
-Results for the $r>0$ chart are shown in~\autoref{fig:Class II rapid pos} \textbf{(a)} to \textbf{(d)}.
+Results for the $r>0$ chart are shown in~\autoref{fig:Class II rapid pos} \textbf{(a)} to \textbf{(f)}.

 The cusp at $\phi=\pi$ is noticeably less pronounced for small values of $M$ than in the slow acceleration phase and the angular coordinate is more non-linear.
-The energy density and pressure, however, are characteristically similar to the slow acceleration phase.
-In particular, for sufficiently large values of $M$, the strong energy condition is satisfied.
+The energy density, pressure, speed of sound, and the ratio $p/\rho$, however, are all characteristically similar to the slow acceleration phase.
+In particular, for sufficiently large values of the exterior mass parameter ($M>M_{\mrm{crit}}$), the NEC, WEC, and SEC are satisfied, whilst violating causality and the DEC.
 Again, the shell vanishes for $M=M_{\mrm{crit}}$~\eqref{eqn:II crit mass}.
 The mass of the point particle is again positive and tends to zero as $M\to\infty$.